GuillaumeAmat/react-native-watch-connectivity/README.md

 ## Why that fork?

 The upstream project is not installable as CocoaPods complains about a missing `summary` attribute.
-A pull request exists since november 2018 but it is not merged several monthes after.
+A pull request exists since november 2018 but it is not merged several months after.

 https://github.com/mtford90/react-native-watch-connectivity/pull/21